 The current Collective Bargaining Agreement (CBA) between the Town of Kensington and the Canadian Union of Public Employees is set to expire in April of 2016.
 Attempts have been made to set a negotiating schedule prior to the agreements expiry however no dates that worked for everyone could be found.
 Negotiating dates have currently been set from May 9th to the 13th and May 23rd to the 25th (if required).
 It is anticipated that the agreement will be negotiated by Town staff with legal assistance, if required, provided by Ian Pickard of McInnis Cooper.
-Further and more detailed information will be provided at the April Committee of Council meeting.
+Information on specific Town (employer) proposals were provided to Councillors during an in-camera session at the April 25th Committee of Council meeting.